HewlettPackard/swarm-learning/docs/Install/Install_HPE_Swarm_Learning.md

      3. The docker digest hash file \(JSON\).
      4. Download the Swarm Learning installer for your platform, Mac, Windows, or Linux.

-2. Run the Swarm Learning installer Web App from the command prompt by providing `-edition eval`.
+2. Run the Swarm Learning installer Web App from the command prompt.
 This is launched in a web browser.

 <blockquote>
-    IMPORTANT: HPE recommends you to run the downloaded Swarm Learning installer from the terminal window only with the `edition` option.
+    IMPORTANT: HPE recommends you to run the downloaded Swarm Learning installer from the terminal window only.
 </blockquote>

 The installer has a few configurable options.
 To change the default options, run the installer from a command prompt.
 Use the following optional flags to customize the configuration or behavior of the installer: